Laura-Puckett/INF502/PA1.md

 def getmaxShift(chainLength):
     haveShift = False
     while haveShift == False:
-        maxShift = input('Enter the maximum spaces that the chain is allowd to shift by: ')
+        maxShift = input('Enter the maximum spaces that the chain is allowed to shift by: \n')
         try:
             maxShift = abs(int(maxShift))
             if maxShift > (chainLength - 1):